Experienced Philadelphia Motorcycle Accident Attorney

 - Misjudging the motorcycle’s speed

-Do I need to contact a Pennsylvania personal injury lawyer immediately after a motorcycle accident?
+Do I need to contact a Philadelphia motorcycle injury lawyer immediately after a motorcycle accident?

 Should I settle my claim or take it to court?